 If you want to optimize the way you or your team use the working hours, you can look into some of the popular time management techniques.
 We’ve prepared an entire post on this topic, which reviews and summarizes 18 different techniques you can use to create your ideal time management plan.

 Time management apps: the top choices for productive teams

 Now that you know how to implement time management apps, it’s time to choose the one that’s right for you.

 Here’s our list of great time management apps that can be of use to both independent professionals and managers of remote teams and freelancers in 2019.
 We’ve split them into categories for your convenience.

 The first group of apps is dedicated to the top solutions for time tracking – either for your own records, or for your team’s needs.

 Hubstaff has been called one of the best time management software options out there.
 It’s as great for freelancers as it is for remote teams.

 Features: Streamlined time tracking through iOS and Android mobile, and desktop apps, online timesheets, employee monitoring, location tracking, in-depth time reports, scheduling, payroll system, project budgets, invoicing.

-Suited for: Large companies, startups and agencies, freelancers, solopreneurs, remote teams, mobile teams.
+Suited for: Large companies, startups and agencies, freelancers, solopreneurs, consultants, remote teams, mobile teams.

 Harvest is one of the big names in time tracking software.
 It’s there to help you operate your business with the needed insight into how you or your team are spending logged hours.